What is stomach reduction?

 Why is it done?

-The operation should be performed on people in whom the risk of not performing the operation to eliminate excess weight is greater than the operative risk.
-It is performed when the specialist can see that the patient cannot lose weight via dieting and physical activity, and their BMI is higher than 40 or 35 if serious disease is also present.
+The operation is performed to eliminate excess weight in people who are morbidly obese.
+It is performed when the specialist the patient cannot lose weight via dieting and physical activity, and their BMI is higher than 40 or 35.

 What does it involve?

 Specifically, an endoscope is inserted through the mouth until it reaches the stomach.
 In the stomach, folds are created to reduce its size and capacity, and to slow emptying.
-Endoscopic stomach reduction has several advantages: it provides a permanent result without external scars, does not require a hospital stay, and is safer.
+Endoscopic stomach reduction has several advantages: it provides a permanent result without external scars and does not require a hospital stay.